devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 We have found some gas inefficiencies that could be optimized:

-- Lido saves several contract addresses (e.g., the ETH deposit contract) in the storage.
+- Lido saves several contract addresses (e.g., the PLS deposit contract) in the storage.
 Since Lido is upgradeable, the mentioned variables could be exchanged with constants or immutables that can be updated with a Proxy upgrade to save storage reads on various interactions.
 - Lido.handleOracleReport updates the BEACON_VALIDATORS_POSITION even when the